 For Matthias Schack-Arnott objects and materials are repurposed and recycled in his piece Tethering.
 He describes it as an idea which was both visual and sonic.
 His background and training as a classical percussionist makes him look at the sound potential of any object, wondering what new lives objects might have, how he might read them on a symbolic level.
 He describes his performance as being in a space populated by “quivering threads of sound” bringing an energy all of their own “chattering in playful relationships, visceral, chatty and fun”.
 His vision and his music feels so connected to the world, to the environment and to heritage and a burning vision for the future.

 “Stories are life and stories are life-giving”– I return to the words of storyteller Nadine Wildheart as I live through the immensely powerful piece Ngapa William Cooper.
-Created by singer-songwriter Lior and composer Nigel Westlake with singer-songwriter Lou Bennett, this is an extraordinary tribute to the Aboriginal activist William Cooper whose many achievements included leading a delegation of Australian Aboriginals to the German Consulate in Melbourne in 1938 in protest at the escalation of anti-Jewish violence in Nazi Germany.
+Created by singer-songwriter Lior and composer Nigel Westlake with singer-songwriter Lou Bennett, this is an extraordinary tribute to the Aboriginal activist William Cooper whose many achievements included leading a delegation of First Nations Australians to the German Consulate in Melbourne in 1938 in protest at the escalation of anti-Jewish violence in Nazi Germany.

 Together with an ensemble of strings the voices recount the pain and the scars of generations: “we do our bit to put it on the map for indigenous history, for Jewish history, for Australian history” they say.
 The lyrics are powerful: Lior sings about a “wave of darkness”.
 Approaching Lou Bennett, they were unaware that she had her own bloodline to William Cooper, and she translated some of the English lyrics to her own Yorta Yorta language.
 “Song”, she says, “is the platform of language rematriation”, it’s bringing something home though the woman’s line.